syncfusion-content/wpf-docs/wpf/Scheduler/Date-Navigations.md

 {% endtabs %}

 ### Maximum display date
-`MaximumDate` will restrict date navigations features of forward, and also cannot swipe the control using touch gesture beyond the maximum date range.The dates beyond the maximum date will be disabled  in schedule.
+`MaximumDate` will restrict date navigations features of forward, and also cannot swipe the control using touch gesture beyond the maximum date range.
+The dates beyond the maximum date will be disabled  in schedule.

 {% tabs %}
 {% highlight xaml %}